-- (a) "Domestic violence" means an act described in NRS 33.018. - (b) "Facility, hospital, agency, program or home" has the meaning ascribed to it in NRS 449.119. - (c) "Medicaid" has the meaning ascribed to it in NRS 439B.120. - (d) "Medicare" has the meaning ascribed to it in NRS 439B.130. - Sec.
-35. NRS 449.194 is hereby amended to read as follows: - 449.194 Any person who is employed by an agency to provide personal care services in the home, a community health worker pool or a behavioral healthcare peer recovery support [recovery] organization who: - 1.
-Has successfully completed a course in cardiopulmonary resuscitation according to the guidelines of the American National Red Cross or American Heart Association; - 2.
+- (a) "Domestic violence" means an act described in NRS 33.018. (b) "Facility, hospital, agency, program or home" has the meaning ascribed to it in NRS 449.119. - (e) "Medicaid" has the meaning ascribed to it in NRS 439B.120. - (d) "Medicare" has the meaning ascribed to it in NRS 439B.130.]
+(Deleted by amendment.)

+Sec.
+35. NRS 449.194 is hereby amended to read as follows:

+- Any person who is employed by an agency to provide personal care services in the home, a community health worker pool or a behavioral healthcare peer recovery support [recovery] organization who: - 1.
+Has successfully completed a course in cardiopulmonary resuscitation according to the guidelines of the American National Red Cross or American Heart Association: - 2.
 Has successfully completed the training requirements of a course in basic emergency care of a person in cardiac arrest conducted in accordance with the standards of the American Heart Association; or - 3.
-Has successfully completed the training requirements of a course in the use and administration of first aid, including cardiopulmonary resuscitation, - → and who in good faith renders emergency care or assistance in accordance with the person's training, in the course of his or her regular employment or profession, to an elderly person or a person with a disability, is not liable for any civil damages as a result of any act or omission, not amounting to gross negligence, by that person in rendering that care. - Sec.
-36. This act becomes effective on July 1, 2017.
+Has successfully completed the training requirements of a course in the use and administration of first aid, including cardiopulmonary resuscitation, - → and who in good faith renders emergency care or assistance in accordance with the person's training, in the course of his or her regular employment or profession, to an elderly person or a person with a disability, is not liable for any civil damages as a result of any act or omission, not amounting to gross negligence, by that person in rendering that eare.]
+(Deleted by amendment.) - Sec.
+35.5.
+1. Notwithstanding any provision of this act or chapter 641C of NRS to the contrary, any person who engages in the practice of providing behavioral healthcare peer recovery support specialist services for an entity or organization on a paid basis on or before July 1, 2017, must meet the requirements for certification and obtain a certificate as required by section 6 of this act and NRS 641C.900, as amended by section 22 of this act, not later than July 1, 2019. - 2.
+As used in this section, "practice of providing behavioral healthcare peer recovery support specialist services" has the meaning ascribed to it in section 5 of this act.